-The Corporation also intends to mail this Proxy Statement, the 1998 Annual Report to Stockholders and a voting instruction card, which is solicited on behalf of the Board of Directors of the Corporation, on March 15, 1999 to each participant in the Corporation's Salaried and Hourly Employees Incentive Investment Plans and Retirement Contribution Plan and the Tecnol Medical Products, Inc. Employee Stock Ownership Plan (the "Tecnol Plan").
-Both the trustee of the Corporation's plans, U.S. Bank, and the trustee of the Tecnol Plan, as the stockholders of record of shares of the common stock of the Corporation held in the plans, will vote whole shares of stock attributable to each participant's interest in the plans in accordance with the directions such participant gives on such voting instruction card, or, if no directions are given by the participant, in accordance with the directions of the respective plan committee.
+The Corporation also is mailing on March 8, 2000 this Proxy Statement and voting materials, together with the 1999 Annual Report to Stockholders, to each participant in the Corporation's Salaried and Hourly Employees Incentive Investment Plans and Retirement Contribution Plan.
+The trustee of the Corporation's plans, U.S. Bank, as the stockholder of record of shares of the common stock of the Corporation held in the plans, will vote whole shares of stock attributable to each participant's interest in the plans in accordance with the directions the participant gives, or, if no directions are given by the participant, in accordance with the directions of the respective plan committee.